ozeron/cs231/README.md

 TBA Later

 ## Diary Section
+### 06.01.2018 – RNN and LSTM
+Spend to days watching video lectures on CS231n, finally got to RNNs today and can complete assignments.
+Good that I sit and implement them easily.
+I feels bad, that I can do assignment so easily, it must be harder, thanks for a lot of help functions from creators of course.

+Implementing LSTMs was pretty hard, I spent quite a lot of time even have drawn computation graph.
+Also when I was ready to give up and look for solutions in Internet.
+I'm like "Ok, one more time and I'm done"!
+Then "click" and everything works!
+That's just fucking magic!
+So I really implemented Everything I need to build LSTMs.

 ### 02.01.2018 – PyTorch
 Ho-ho easily implemented architecture, it nicely overfit, but works well on data.
 And gets 75% accuracy.